 "I didn't get a tattoo because a lot of my friends had them and I was trying to 'fit in', I got one because I've wanted one since I was thirteen.
-I like the fact that you can put something on your body that describes you."
+I like the fact that you can put something on your body that has a lot of meaning to you or really describes you."
 Buonadonna said about her experience.
 She's extremely happy with the butterfly and stars on her hip and wouldn't change it.